Personalize the Visual Studio IDE

 On the menu bar, choose Tools > Options, and if it's not already expanded, expand the Environment node.

-environmentin the Quick Launch box and choose Environment --> General from the results list.
+Press Ctrl+Q, type environment in the search box, and then choose Environment --> General from the results.

 Environment color themes